trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

    Now the DAL node is connected to the DAL network but it is not yet receiving data.

-1. Like other Octez daemons, ensure that the DAL node runs persistently.
+1. Ensure that the DAL node runs persistently.
 Look up how to run programs persistently in the documentation for your operating system.
 You can also refer to [Run a persistent baking node](https://opentezos.com/node-baking/baking/persistent-baker/) on opentezos.com.